cabo/ace-aif/draft-ietf-ace-aif.md

 In this example, a device offers a temperature sensor `/s/temp` for read-only access and a LED actuator `/a/led` for read/write.

+As will be seen in the data model ({{data-model}}), the representations of REST methods provided are limited to those that have a CoAP method number assigned; an extension to the model may be necessary to represent permissions for exotic HTTP methods.

 Limitations
 -----------